Part Time Ecology Instructor Positions Available

 • Collaborate with other education staff to custom -build experiential science programs for schools

-• Develop and present indoor and outdoor ecology programs for students in preschool through middle school, and occasional high school programs, including after-school series programs
+• Facilitate indoor and outdoor ecology programs for students in preschool through middle school, and occasional high school programs, including after-school series programs

 • Cultivate students’ science process skills and ecological literacy

-• Travel to school sites to instruct programs
+• Travel to school sites to instruct programs, in your own vehicle

 •Other relevant tasks as needed